naa986/wp-paypal/wp-paypal/readme.txt

 == Description ==

-[Payment Button for PayPal](https://wphowto.net/wordpress-paypal-plugin-732) plugin allows you to easily create PayPal Buy Now, Add to Cart, Donation or Subscription type buttons.
+[Payment Button for PayPal](https://wphowto.net/wordpress-paypal-plugin-732) plugin (also known as WP PayPal) allows you to easily create PayPal Buy Now, Add to Cart, Donation or Subscription type buttons.
 It generates dynamic buttons using shortcodes that enable PayPal checkout on your WordPress site.

 https://www.youtube.com/watch?v=lYVRUDp8c9s&rel=0